 3b ($193.9 million)

 - Redevelop the former Cobo Arena as a 40,000-square-foot Grand Ballroom, with pre-function area, new central kitchen, Food Court and additional meeting rooms.
-(Scheduled for completion Summer 2013)
+(Scheduled for completion September 2013)

 - Redevelop south side of building along the Detroit River to reorganize space and create pre-function areas, new meeting and breakout rooms, two new junior ballrooms, and integrate the space with new Atrium.
 Create back-of-house storage and service circulation areas.
 Create new glass-enclosed exterior wall.
 Extend modernized and upgraded building safety systems into this section.
-Add escalators and elevators to access the new entrance and drop-off adjacent to Joe Louis Arena.
-(Exterior wall, and Level 2 scheduled for completion December 2013; remaining items scheduled for completion December 2014)
+Add escalators and elevators to access the new entrance and drop-off adjacent to Joe Louis Arena, scheduled for completion December 2014.

 - Redevelop Michigan Hall to coordinate its appearance with the new Atrium.
 Install energy-efficient lighting.
 Update communications infrastructure.
 (Scheduled for completion December 2014)